 Mounting Herbarium Specimens

 Because herbarium specimens are intended for long-term study and storage, it is critical that that all supplies used for mounting be both durable and archival.
-Archival denotes materials that are free of acids and other compounds that may cause them or the specimen to degrade or discolor over time.
+Archival denotes materials that are free of acids and other compounds that may cause them or the specimen to degrade over time.
 Consequently, the mounting paper, label paper, packet paper, ink, glue, mounting strips, and storage folders should all be acid free and designed for long-term stability.

 The UF Herbarium Specimen Preparation Guide provides an illustrated step-by-step overview of the mounting methods used in the UF Herbarium.

 - Blanco, M.A., W.M.
 Whitten, D.S.
 Penneys, N.H.
 Williams, K.M.
 Neubig and L. Endara.
 2006.
 A simple and safe method for rapid drying of plant specimens using forced-air space heaters.
 Selbyana 27(1): 83-87.

 - Bridson, D. and L. Forman, eds.
 1998.
 The Herbarium Handbook, 3rd ed.
 Royal Botanic Gardens, Kew, Great Britain.

 - British Columbia Ministry of Forests.
 1996.
 Techniques and procedures for collecting, preserving, processing and storing botanical specimens.
 Research Branch, British Columbia Ministry of Forests, Victoria, BC, Canada.
 Working Paper 18/1996.

 - Croat, T.B.
 1985.
 Collecting and Preparing Specimens of Araceae.
 Annals of the Missouri Botanical Garden 72(2): 252-458.